 The Department will communicate its policy on the offering and provision of gifts, benefits and hospitality to contractors, consultants and other business associates.
 Those identified as acting inconsistently with this policy may be subject to contract re-negotiation, including termination.

-The Department of Justice and Regulation will take decisive action, including possible disciplinary action, against individuals who discriminate against or victimise those who Speak Up in good faith.
+The Department of Justice and Community Safety will take decisive action, including possible disciplinary action, against individuals who discriminate against or victimise those who Speak Up in good faith.

 Related policy and other documents

-This policy is issued under the authority of the Chief Risk and Audit Officer, and is subject to annual review (issue date: February 2017, review date: February 2018).
+This policy is issued under the authority of the Director, Integrity and Investigations, and is subject to annual review.

 The contents of this document represent the current policy of the department and reflect its current practices and experience.